yezihaha/Statistical-Arbitrage_Commodity_Pair-trading_PCA/README.md

 This analysis shows an application of Principal Component Analysis in order to develop a pairs trading strategy to capture statistical arbitrage in the Precious Metals Market.

-We are going to look at how using PCA to create "eigenportfolios" that can be used as a portfolio allocation that captures statistical arbitrage between a basket of stocks.
+We are going to look at how using PCA to create "eigenportfolios" that can be used to obtain a Sharpe Ratio of 1.093 and a Sortino Ratio of 1.578 using a risk-free rate of 2%.

 ## Data